ko-redtruck/async-payments-ln/README.md

 ### Potential Issues

+#### Wrong timelocks
+In case the timelock on the payment between S and B is longer than on the previous update transaction, A and B can steal money from S. If the payment between S and B is already initiated/ the money is locked up, A can publish the old update transaction on chain.
+If B waits/does not claim the payment before the timelock on the update transaction expires, A can settle the channel on chain with the old balance.
+Now B releases the signature to S and claims the payment but because the channel is already settled the signature is worthless.

+To solve the problem the timelock on the update transaction must be longer than the timelock on the payment between S and B. If this is not the case with defaults values, the timelock on the payment must be decreased or A and S sign a new settlement + update transaction before the procedure with the same balance but a longer time lock.
+The best possible solution would be if we could give S the power to finish/stop the payment somehow with some smart payment points / amp style setup.

 #### Privacy
 S currently knows both the sender and the receiver of the payment.
 If we split the payment from S to B into two payments between S and public routing node P and P and B by still using the same scalar + payment point, S only knows the sender and P only knows the receiver.
 To further increase privavcy we can split the payment multiple times but all nodes involved must support this feature.